-Look at this poster (Text B), explain the message it conveys and tell us if you agree or disagree with it and why.
-Then, tell us what message it conveys about today's society.
+Look at this comic (Text B), explain the message it conveys and tell us if you agree or disagree with it and why.
+Then, tell us whether you think that mobile phones have brought people closer.
+Justify your opinion.

 TASK 2A (Page 9)